-This is my absolute favorite podcast.
+This lead me to the discovery of my favorite podcast.
 Hosted by Brandon Sanderson, Dan Wells, Howard Taylor, and Mary Robinette Kowal (each of them rank in my top 10 authors), this podcast is all about the craft of writing; they cover everything from world building to story structure.

 If you want a place to start, I highly recommend Season 11: Elemental Genres.
 Check it out.
 It’s the best out there!

 No, this isn’t an insult.
 This was the very first book I picked up on writing fiction and it is still my top recommendation for any beginning storyteller.